openvinotoolkit/openvino/docs/articles_en/documentation/openvino-extensibility/transformation-api.rst

 In transformation development process:

 * Do not use deprecated OpenVINO™ API.
-Deprecated methods has the ``OPENVINO_DEPRECATED`` macros in its definition.
+Deprecated methods are marked with ``OPENVINO_DEPRECATED`` macro in their definition.
-* Do not pass ``shared_ptr<Node>`` as an input for other node if type of node is unknown or it has multiple outputs.
+* Do not pass ``shared_ptr<Node>`` as an input for another one if a type of the node is unknown or it has multiple outputs.
 Use explicit output port.
-* If you replace node with another node that produces different shape, remember that new shape will not be propagated until the first ``validate_nodes_and_infer_types`` call for ``ov::Model``.
+* If you replace node with another one that produces different shape, remember that new shape will not be propagated until the first ``validate_nodes_and_infer_types`` call for ``ov::Model``.
 If you are using ``ov::pass::Manager``, it will automatically call this method after each transformation execution.
 * Do not forget to call the ``ov::pass::ConstantFolding`` pass if your transformation creates constant subgraphs.
 * Use latest OpSet if you are not developing downgrade transformation pass.
-* When developing a callback for ``ov::pass::MatcherPass``,  do not change nodes that come after the root node in topological order.
+* When developing a callback for ``ov::pass::MatcherPass``, do not change nodes that come after the root node in the topological order.

 .. _using_pass_manager:

 Using pass manager
 ##################

-``ov::pass::Manager`` is a container class that can store the list of transformations and execute them.
-The main idea of this class is to have high-level representation for grouped list of transformations.
+``ov::pass::Manager`` is a container class that can store a list of transformations and execute them.
+The main idea of this class is to have a high-level representation for grouped list of transformations.
-It can register and apply any `transformation pass <#transformations_types>`__ on model.
+It can register and apply any `transformation pass <#transformations_types>`__ on a model.
 In addition, ``ov::pass::Manager`` has extended debug capabilities (find more information in the `how to debug transformations <#how_to_debug_transformations>`__ section).

 The example below shows basic usage of ``ov::pass::Manager``